Merry Rock ‘n’ Roll! From Jazz to Skiffle to Rock!

 Received a great present this Christmas for my birthday (yes – it is on the 25th) from my son – a great historical account of early jazz and it’s influence on the Brit brothers Ken and Bill Colyer and the resulting launch of what came to be known as “Skiffle” music.
 The book is “Roots, Radicals and Rockers – How Skiffle Changed the World” by Billy Bragg just released in 2017.

 Now there was a time when I probably thought that how in the world could one or two Skiffle songs change anything.
-But now with my Bragg book in hand – I have come to know better.
+But now with my Bragg book in hand – I have had to reconsider.

 The Colyers grew up in pre-WWII Great Britain and endured the German blitz of London with older brother Bill serving in the armed forces during the conflict.
 Early on Bill developed a thirst to acquire all of the early jazz pressings which his meager earnings permitted, and beyond that, he developed a historians’ addiction to learn whatever he could uncover about the music form which was given birth in the U.S.